 - When in doubt, say “yes” to the summer job.

 Whether your child is considering a summer job or a volunteer position, building up his resume will set him apart among college applicants.
 It will also make him more desirable to future employers, who are eager to snap up applicants with a history of hands-on experience (even if the job isn’t directly related to the career field, it will teach skills necessary for any position).

 - Concentrate on test preparation.

 Deciding whether or not to do summer school?
-Instead of your usual curriculum, consider a combination of CLEP preparation, SAT/ACT study skills, and scholarship searching.
+Instead of your usual curriculum, consider a combination of CLEP or AP preparation, SAT/ACT study skills, and scholarship searching.
 The former two will give your student tutelage in math, reading, and science.
 The latter could result in college funding!
 This will keep your student’s head in the game while simultaneously preparing him for the demands of junior year.

 Questions over the summer?
 Email us at firstname.lastname@example.org!